cabaletta/baritone/README.md

 A Minecraft pathfinder bot.
 This project is an updated version of [MineBot](https://github.com/leijurv/MineBot/), the original version of the bot for Minecraft 1.8, rebuilt for 1.12.2.
 Baritone focuses on reliability and particularly performance (it's over [29x faster](https://github.com/cabaletta/baritone/pull/180#issuecomment-423822928) than MineBot at calculating paths).

+Baritone is the pathfinding system used in [Impact](https://impactdevelopment.github.io/) since 4.4.

 Here are some links to help to get started:

 - [Features](FEATURES.md)